ChrisPHardin/DataSnake/README.md

 1. Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program
 2. Implement a log that records errors, invalid inputs, or other important events and writes them to a text file
 3. Make a generic class and use it
+4. Add comments to your code explaining how you are using at least 2 of the solid principles